If you have ever considered hiring additional help for your work in the studio, this book is for you.

 My usual test for buying a book is if after reading the entire book (borrowed from the library), I come to the conclusion that I need to have the book as a convenient and ready reference in my future activities.

-CLICK ON THE LINKS (to the right) or the sidebar of this blog post to find information about purchase.
-At the time of this writing, Amazon.com has the best prices (including used books), but this book Hiring Your First Employee is also available through NOLO Press as an electronic book at significant savings.
+CLICK ON THE LINKS in this blog post or sidebar to find information about purchase.
+At the time of this writing, Amazon.com has the best prices (including used books), but this book Hiring Your First Employee may also be available through NOLO Press as an electronic book.

 Stay tuned for more blog posts related to hiring assistants for work in the studio.
 Share your experience hiring employees or ASK Harriete a question.